 - Black history is disproportionately painful

-A 2012 study confirmed the damage: television exposure was associated with lower self-esteem among Black children, even after controlling for socioeconomic status, family structure, and other variables (Martins & Harrison, “Racial and Gender Differences in the Relationship Between Children’s Television Use and Self-Esteem,” Communication Research, 39(3), 2012, pp. 338–357).
-The reason is simple: if most images of people like you show failure and victimhood, you see less possibility for yourself.
+A 2012 study confirmed the damage.
+Television exposure was associated with lower self-esteem among Black children, even after controlling for socioeconomic status, family structure, and other variables (Martins & Harrison, “Racial and Gender Differences in the Relationship Between Children’s Television Use and Self-Esteem,” Communication Research, 39(3), 2012, pp. 338–357).
+The reason is simple.
+If most images of people like you show failure and victimhood, you see less possibility for yourself.

 The Cameras That Never Come

-Let me tell you about the neighborhoods the cameras never visit, because I have been to them, and they exist, and their existence is a rebuke to every media narrative about Black America:
+Let me tell you about the neighborhoods the cameras never visit, because I have been to them, and they exist, and their existence is a rebuke to every media narrative about Black America.

 - Baldwin Hills, California.
-Median household income: over $70,000.
-Homeownership rate: over 70%.
+Median household income over $70,000.
+Homeownership rate over 70%.
 A neighborhood of Black professionals — doctors, lawyers, engineers, executives — that has existed since the 1960s.
 Fifteen minutes from every major news studio in Los Angeles.
 No prime-time feature.
 No documentary.
 No series.

 - DeKalb County, Georgia.
 Home to a substantial Black middle and upper-middle class, with Black median household income exceeding the national median for all races.
-Corporate headquarters, medical centers, thriving commercial districts — in metropolitan Atlanta, where CNN is headquartered.
+Corporate headquarters, medical centers, and thriving commercial districts — in metropolitan Atlanta, where CNN is headquartered.
 The cameras go to the West Side.
 They do not come to Stonecrest or Lithonia.

 - Charles County, Maryland.
 Majority-Black.
 Median household income over $100,000.
 One of the wealthiest majority-Black jurisdictions in the country — excellent schools, low crime, high homeownership.
 An hour from Washington, D.C.
 It does not exist in the national media narrative.
-It has never existed there, because its existence contradicts the story that the media needs Black America to be.
+It has never existed there, because its existence contradicts the story the media needs Black America to be.

 The Responsibility Within

-I would be dishonest if I did not also say this: the Black community bears a portion of the responsibility for its own media representation.
+I would be dishonest if I did not also say this — the Black community bears a portion of the responsibility for its own media representation.
 The most-streamed music in the Black community glorifies the same dysfunction that the news cameras exploit.
 The most-watched reality television — the Love & Hip Hop franchise, the Real Housewives of Atlanta — presents Black life as a carnival of conflict, infidelity, and material obsession.
 These shows are produced by Black executives, starred in by Black performers, and consumed by Black audiences in numbers that dwarf the viewership of Afrotech or Black Enterprise.

 The media gives people what they consume.
 If the Black community consumed stories of Black achievement at the same rate it consumes stories of Black dysfunction, the market would respond.
 It always does.
 The audience is not powerless.
 The remote control is a voting device.
 The streaming subscription is an editorial decision.
 Every hour spent watching a reality show about Black people fighting is an hour not spent watching — or demanding — a documentary about Black people building.